Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Preliminary

 \subsection{The Systems under Consideration}

 The systems considered in this paper are in \be \ee where $\epsilon>0$ and we assume that $|0 \rangle$ is the vacuum state of $H_0$.
 Moreover, in each line, we exploited the following facts \footnote{By writing $H_R$ in terms of the Virasoro generators in \eqref{HR-Virasoro}, one can verify that $H_R$ annihilates the vacuum state of $H_0$.}, \be e^{i H_0 t} e^{\epsilon H_R} |0 \rangle=|0 \rangle,~~~~~~~ e^{\epsilon H_R} e^{i H_0 t} |0 \rangle=|0 \rangle. \ee Here, the normalization constants, $N_{i=1,2}$, keep the norm of each state to be one.
-In other words, they are defined as \be \ee Moreover, we assume that $\mathcal{O}(x,t)$ is a primary operator with the conformal dimensions $(h_{\mathcal{O} }, h_{\mathcal{O}} )$ inserted at $t=0$ and $x >0$.
-Furthermore, we define $\mathcal{O}^H_i (x,t)$ as the operator in the Heisenberg picture, \be
+In other words, they are defined as \be \ee Furthermore, we assume that $\mathcal{O}(x,t)$ is a primary operator with the conformal dimensions $(h_{\mathcal{O} }, h_{\mathcal{O}} )$ inserted at $t=0$ and $x >0$.
+Moreover, we define $\mathcal{O}^H_i (x,t)$ as the operator in the Heisenberg picture, \be

 \ee Here, we define $H_0$ and $H_{R}$ as the uniform and Rindler Hamiltonians, \be H_0 =\int^{\infty}_{-\infty} dx\; h(x), ~~~~~~~~ H_R=a \int^{\infty}_{-\infty}dx \; x h(x), \ee where $h(x)$ is the Hamiltonian density and $a$ is a real parameter, which is assumed to be positive.
+Note that $H_{R}$ is a simple Hamiltonian that cannot commute with $H_0$.
+Then, we choose it for the simplicity of the calculations.
 Later, we exploit $e^{-\epsilon H_R}$ as the regulator.
 In the positive spatial region, $x>0$, the Hamiltonian density is positive, while in the negative spatial region, $x<0$, that is negative.
 This suggests that $e^{-\epsilon H_R}$ may not behave as the regulator in the negative spatial region.
 Therefore, we will explore the dynamical properties of the systems in (\ref{eq:systems-under-consideration}) in the positive spatial region, $x>0$ \footnote{However, if we treat $e^{-\epsilon H_R}$ as the evolution operator, there seem to be no problems associated with the negativity of the Hamiltonian density in the negative spatial region.
 In this paper, to avoid such a subtlety, we consider only the positive spatial region.
 Another subtlety is that at the origin, $x=0$, $e^{-\epsilon H_R}$ may not behave as the regulator because of $xh(x)|_{x=0}=0$.}.